Skip to content

 Time to validate context: 94

-[12:17:29 INF] Change detection system determined that there were 10 new records, 0 updated records, 0 unchanged records, and 0 deleted records for object of type <fieldwire/app/1/project>.
+[12:17:29 INF] Change detection system determined that there were 10 new records, 0 updated records, 0 unchanged records, and 0 deleted records for object of type <connector-key/app/1/employees>.

 Inserts: 10 successful, 0 no change, 0 failed